 - Action an Assignment

-If you haven't done so yet, you'll want to make sure you have the Qorus Document Builder Add-in installed.
+If you haven't done so yet, you'll want to make sure you have the Qorus Add-in for Word installed.
 You can find detailed steps on how to do that here, and if you're completely new to Qorus, then you might also want to check out this Quick Start Guide.

 2. ACCESS THE DOCUMENT THAT CONTAINS THE ASSIGNMENT(S)